Results that matter,

 “Is this a test to see if I’m taking street drugs?”

-MyCare can only measures the amount of antipsychotic medication in your body.
+MyCare can only measure the amount of antipsychotic medication in your body.
 MyCare isn’t able to measure any other drugs, including street drugs.

 “Will it hurt?”

-The test requires a simple blood draw.
-It may feel like a quick pinch at first, but there is usually very little pain afterwards.
+It requires a simple blood draw.
+It may feel like a quick pinch, but there is usually very little pain.